Rocky-pup/doggyhole-ws/README.md

 ## 🤝 Contributing

-We welcome contributions to make FoxHole even more pawsome!
+We welcome contributions to make DoggyHole even more pawsome!
 Please:

 1. Fork the repository
 2. Create a feature branch